Economic Growth, Cycles and Policy

 • high expected inflation tomorrow yields to higher inflation today.
 (If firms expect higher prices, they set higher prices today).

-On the other hand, households's intertemporal consumption optimization probel yields to the following IS-cuve:
+On the other hand, households' intertemporal consumption optimization problem yields the following IS-curve:

 The IS-curve states that output depends negatively on the real interest rate and positively on the expected future output.